Chad Griggs

-Chad Griggs (born May 15, 1978) is former American mixed martial artist who most recently competed in the UFC's Light Heavyweight division.
-A professional competitor since 2005, he has also formerly competed for the Tucson Scorpions of the IFL and Strikeforce.
+Chad Griggs (born May 15, 1978) is an American former mixed martial artist.
+A professional competitor from 2005 to 2013, he competed in the International Fight League, Strikeforce, and Ultimate Fighting Championship.

 Background

 Griggs is from Tucson, Arizona and attended Sahuaro High School.
 He was introduced to mixed martial arts when he began training and frequently sparring with legendary fighter Don Frye.
 Griggs attended college, where he received his EMT and paramedic certification.

 Early career

 Griggs won his lone amateur fight via knockout in 13 seconds, and then made his professional debut in December 2005, on the first Total Fighting Alliance card.
-He fought and quickly defeated Johnathan Tsosie, an 0-3 fighter at the time, only eighteen seconds into round one.
+He fought and quickly defeated Johnathan Tsosie, an 0–3 fighter at the time, only eighteen seconds into round one.
 In April 2006, Griggs took his second fight against UFC veteran Homer Moore, on a Rage in the Cage card.
 Griggs again won via TKO.

 Only a month after his second fight, Griggs fought Johnathan Tsosie in a rematch from their December fight.
 Griggs again came out victorious, winning via submission due to punches.
 He won another fight before signing with upstart promotion, the International Fight League.